aws-samples/aws-robomaker-jetbot-ros/README.md

     * Choose the role you recently created

 * Disable Cloud9's normal management of your credential
-    * click the settings gear icon in the top-right corner of your Cloud9 environment.
+    * On the Robomaker enviroment click the settings gear icon in the top-right corner of your Cloud9 environment.
     * Scroll down and open the section for AWS Settings.
 Disable AWS managed temporary credentials.
 Close the preferences pane.

 #### 2. Configure AWS region

-Run the following command in your Robomaker enviroment, change the "<Region you are Using>" for the region you are deploying this sample
+Run the following command in your Robomaker enviroment, change the `<Region you are Using>` for the region you are deploying this sample

  ```bash
     aws configure set default.region $<Region you are Using>